You probably know what it’s like to spend hours on the internet.

 Everything is moving towards the cloud nowadays, and you can take advantage of this exciting new platform while working to organize your virtual life.

-Choose your cloud storage option, be it DropBox, Google Drive, or another storage solution, and begin organizing and deleting files from your computer while moving them to the cloud.
 This will speed up your hard drive and make you feel a little bit better about the current state of your affairs.

 3. Brush Up on Current News and Events